loettz/interview-process-survival/7_RESOURCES/README.md

 ## Youtube :video_camera:

-+ [Gift Egwuenu](https://www.youtube.com/c/EgwuenuGift/videos) has a lot of videos about [Frontend Development](https://www.youtube.com/watch?v=lnJG9grXqfs), finding [Job opportunities abroad](https://www.youtube.com/watch?v=-tJ9xnuhR1s) and lots of other useful content.
++ [Gift Egwuenu](https://www.youtube.com/c/EgwuenuGift/videos) has a lot of videos about [Frontend Development](https://www.youtube.com/watch?v=lnJG9grXqfs), finding [Job opportunities abroad](https://www.youtube.com/watch?v=-tJ9xnuhR1s) and lots of other useful content for tech people.

 + [Tiff in Tech](https://www.youtube.com/c/TiffInTech/videos) is a great channel with tips for a career in tech.
   She also talks about [how she became a software engineer without a degree](https://www.youtube.com/watch?v=8Xsn4-EwYc0)